schulzefelix/laravel-search-console/README.md

 ];
 ```

-In Laravel 5.5 the package will autoregister the facade.
+In Laravel 5.5 or higher the package will autoregister the facade.
 In Laravel 5.4 you must install the facade manually.

 ```php
 // config/app.php